Valerian

 How does valerian make you feel?

 Valerian.
-Valerian has long been used for sleep disorders and anxiety and has also been used for other conditions, such as headaches, depression, menopausal symptoms, sedation, irregular heartbeat, and trembling.
+Valerian has long been used for sleep imbalances and stress and has also been used for other conditions, such as headaches, low mood, menopausal concerns, sedation, irregular heartbeat, and trembling.
 The research is not yet good enough to confirm those claims, but the risk is minimal.

 Can you overdose on valerian?

 This herb is popular as a sedative but little is known about its toxic effects.
-The patient presented with mild symptoms, all of which resolved within 24 h.
-Valerian overdose, at approximately 20 times the recommended therapeutic dose, appears to be benign.
+The patient presented with mild concerns, all of which resolved within 24 h.
+Valerian overdose, at approximately 20 times the recommended wellbeing dose, appears to be benign.

 Does valerian root cause euphoria?

-The extracts of valerian root and turnip had anti-inflammatory and analgesic properties that can be due to presence of flavonoid compounds in these plants, the influence of prostaglandins as well as cyclooxygenase enzyme and the decline in intracellular calcium.
+The extracts of valerian root and turnip had joint comfort and analgesic properties that can be due to presence of flavonoid compounds in these plants, the influence of prostaglandins as well as cyclooxygenase enzyme and the decline in intracellular calcium.

 Is valerian root a muscle relaxer?

 These compounds include sesquiterpenes (valerenic acid) and iridoids triesters (valepotriates).
 Valerian may have a sedative effect.
 It may have a stimulant effect for extreme fatigue.
-Valerian root may lower blood pressure and relax muscles.
+Valerian root may lower cardiovascular health and relax muscles.

 Does Valerian cause body odor?